 - Google Search Virtual Try-On & YouTube Beauty Try-On.
 Google is incorporating AR try-on—in both Google Search and YouTube.
 For its well-known search engine, Google has partnered with Perfect Corp. and launched an AR try-on experience using YouCam Makeup’s AR virtual try-on technology, together with beauty brands like Estee Lauder, MAC Cosmetics, and others, allowing consumers to try on makeup SKUs (through Google Search) on themselves using the front-facing camera on mobile devices.

-YouTube is incorporating AR—giving its 2 billion global viewers an entirely new way of experimenting with their favorite beauty products.
-Google/YouTube has entered into a strategic partnership with Perfect Corp. to integrate Perfect Corp.’s YouCam Makeup beauty app into YouTube’s InStream video ads—enabling brands to run augmented reality try-on over YouTube.
+- YouTube is incorporating AR.
+Giving its 2 billion global viewers an entirely new way of experimenting with their favorite beauty products.
+Google/YouTube has entered into a strategic partnership with Perfect Corp. to integrate Perfect Corp.’s AR technology into YouTube’s InStream video ads—enabling brands to run augmented reality try-on over YouTube.
 This lets viewers, for example, virtually try on makeup in real-time as they watch their favorite MUA artists on YouTube’s platform.
 A great example is found with e.l.f.
 Cosmetics’ newest SRSLY Satin Lipstick Virtual Try-On InStream video ad on YouTube, featuring Internet-celebrity Jasmine Brown.
 As Jasmine tries out the different shades of e.l.f. lipsticks, the viewer can simply hit the “try on” button and experiment with the exact shades—or any others that catch their eye, from the YouCam Makeup app just below the video.
 Users can also shop for whatever they see, right from the app.

-- Beauty Tech is Fundamental to Customer Engagement.
-Beauty tech is fundamental to a successful direct-to-consumer strategy.
+- Beauty Tech as a Key Driver of Customer Engagement.
+Beauty tech has become fundamental for a successful direct-to-consumer strategy.
 Advanced beauty technology is the key to helping brands understand, engage, and connect with their consumers better—especially during the rise of digital shopping experiences versus in-person.

 - The Generation of AI Skin Tech.
 Skin tech is on the rise as the most requested new service category.
 This spotlights the growing importance of AI innovation necessary to deliver personalized skin analysis and product recommendations.